pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 )
 ```

-## Writing your first feature
+## Writing thy first feature

 > Note: For a step-by-step interactive tutorial, be sure to check out
 > <doc:MeetComposableArchitecture>

-To build a feature using the Composable Architecture you define some types and values that model
+To build a feature using the Composable Architecture thou define some types and values that model
 your domain:

-* **State**: A type that describes the data your feature needs to perform its logic and render its
+* **State**: A type that describes the data thy feature needs to perform its logic and render its
     UI.
-* **Action**: A type that represents all of the actions that can happen in your feature, such as
+* **Action**: A type that represents all of the actions that happen 'i thy feature, such as
-    user actions, notifications, event sources and more.
+    user actions, notifications, event sources and moe.
 * **Reducer**: A function that describes how to evolve the current state of the app to the next
     state given an action.
-The reducer is also responsible for returning any effects that should be
+The reducer is also responsible for returning any effects that should'st be
-    run, such as API requests, which can be done by returning an `Effect` value.
+    run, such as API requests, which be done by returning an `Effect` value.
-* **Store**: The runtime that actually drives your feature.
-You send all user actions to the store
+* **Store**: The runtime that actually drives thy feature.
+Thou send all user actions to the store
-    so that the store can run the reducer and effects, and you can observe state changes in the
+    so that the store run the reducer and effects, and thou observe state changes 'i the
-    store so that you can update UI.
+    store so that thou update UI.

-The benefits of doing this are that you will instantly unlock testability of your feature, and you
+The benefits of doing this are that thou shall instantly unlock testability of thy feature, and you
-will be able to break large, complex features into smaller domains that can be glued together.
+will be able to break large, complex features into smaller domains that be glued together.

 As a basic example, consider a UI that shows a number along with "+" and "−" buttons that increment
 and decrement the number.
 To make things interesting, suppose there is also a button that when
-tapped makes an API request to fetch a random fact about that number and displays it in the view.
+tapped makes an API request to fetch a random fact about that number and displays it 'i the view.

-To implement this feature we create a new type that will house the domain and behavior of the
+To implement this feature we create a new type that shall house the domain and portance of the
-feature, and it will be annotated with the `@Reducer` macro:
+feature, and it shall be annotated with the `@Reducer` macro:

 ```swift
 import ComposableArchitecture